WELCOME TO GARDNER EDGERTON USD 231!

-- State issued birth certificate or school records from previous Kansas school.
+State-issued birth certificate or school records from previous Kansas school.

-- Official record of required immunizations.
+An official record of required immunizations.

 Each school has its own website, which will provide you with an overview of that building.
 On our homepage, click on schools, then select your school building.
 If you are new to the area and would like a tour of your child's school, please call the school office.
 Back-to-School Night is scheduled at each school in early fall, providing district parents the opportunity to tour the school and meet teachers and staff.

 HOW CAN I KEEP UP WITH WHAT'S GOING ON IN THE DISTRICT?

 Gardner Edgerton USD 231 publishes Horizon School District News four times during the school year to all Gardner and Edgerton households.
 In addition, the district also sends monthly e-newsletters via email to all parents of past and future events and activities in the schools.

 On the district website, parents can access school calendars, read news items about upcoming events around the district, keep up on district construction projects, access test score data from the State of Kansas, access teacher web pages and much more.
 If you need assistance navigating the district website or finding information, please call the Community Relations Office at 856-2002.